yahoo/fluxible/packages/fluxible/docs/api/FluxibleContext.md

  * `options`: An object containing the context settings
  * `options.app`: Provides access to the application level functions and settings
+ * `options.optimizePromiseCallback`: Whether to optimize Promise callback.
+Defaults to `false`. `FluxibleContext` uses two setImmediate in [utils/callAction](https://github.com/yahoo/fluxible/blob/master/packages/fluxible/utils/callAction.js) when executing every action.
+The second `setImmediate` wraps callback execution to make sure exceptions thrown during callback execution are not swallowed by Promise.
+This optimization eliminates the second `setImmediate` by catching errors caught by Promise and throwing it.
+This way, successful callback executions won't need this extra yielding because of the `setImmediate`.

 ### executeAction(action, payload, [done])